 Compassion to me is grace, kindness, patience, and motivation.
 Compassion helps us to relate to and identify with our patients.
 Connecting with others leads to increased motivation to help the other person achieve their goals as it relates to self-actualization or toward full recovery.
 A mentor of mine once shared that in order to experience an authentic therapeutic relationship with a patient, we must find one thing we value and appreciate about that individual.
 This has always been at the core of my therapeutic work with patients.

 To do the kind of work that we do, we must have compassion.
 Compassion has also been shown to improve outcomes in healthcare and to improve one’s relationship with his or her healthcare provider.
 Providers must learn to regulate their own boundaries so as not to experience compassion fatigue.

-Self-compassion is often the precursor to demonstrating compassion towards others.
-When we can demonstrate compassion towards ourselves, we model that for our teams and for our patients.
+Self-compassion is often the precursor to demonstrating compassion toward others.
+When we can demonstrate compassion toward ourselves, we model that for our teams and for our patients.
 It shows up when we say “I should have looked at this differently” and we have the ability to recognize that we are doing the best that we can and can give ourselves grace.

 Compassion is showing up in an empathic way for a patient and for a family.

 Compassion is being with the individual and saying “yes, I get it. . .
 I can relate to that” versus feeling sorry.

 Compassion is showing the individual the path to recovery and providing them with the tools to start the journey versus doing it for them.